 Who makes the best car wash soap?
-That’s a little like asking “Who makes the best candy?”; everyone has their own preferred brand, one which they think will outperform everything else on the market, and the reality is … it may do, but it may not.
+That’s a little like asking “Who makes the best candy?”
+Everyone has their own preferred brand.

-Every vehicle is different, the paint finishes will be different, it may have had a hard life in the sun, or kept completely cosseted in a garage, only coming out when the weather is ‘just so’ … only you really know what you need from a soap, and only you can really judge what works for you.
-Hence, I’ve rounded up six best car wash soaps, and in that list, you’re bound to find one that works for you.
+Every vehicle is different.
+The paint finishes will be different.
+It may have had a hard life in the sun or kept completely cosseted in a garage, only coming out when the weather is ‘just so’.
+Only you really know what you need from soap and only you can really judge what works for you.
+We’ve rounded up six of our favorite car wash soaps, and in that list, you’re bound to find the one that works best for you.

 Washing Your Vehicle

-It sounds crazy to give you advice on washing your vehicle – it’s just soap and water, right?
-But there are some things you can do to make it easier, less time consuming, give better results, reduce the chance of damage … just little stuff that I’ve picked up from thirty or so years in the industry.
+You may not think you need advice on washing your vehicle – it’s just soap and water, right?
+But there are some things you can do to make it easier and less time consuming.
+You can get better results and reduce the chance of damage with these tips that I’ve picked up from thirty years in the industry.

-This is my routine when I’m going to clean my car, this isn’t about detailing or getting 100% results for the ultimate showroom finish (or we’d be talking about clay bars, machine polishing, paint sealing and maybe ceramic coating).
+This is my routine when cleaning my car.
+It isn’t about detailing or getting 100% results for the ultimate showroom finish.
+If it was, we’d be talking about clay bars, machine polishing, paint sealing, and maybe ceramic coating).

-After I’ve let that soak for a time, I’ll rinse it off with a electric power washer.
-I try not to get ‘handsy’ at this point because all you’ll be doing is rubbing the dirt and bugs around the paintwork, which will lead to swirl marks and minor imperfections over time.
+After I’ve let that soak for a time, I’ll rinse it off with an electric power washer.
+I try not to get ‘handsy’ at this point because all you’ll be doing is rubbing the dirt and bugs around the paintwork.
+It will lead to swirl marks and minor imperfections over time.
 If you don’t have a power washer, I’d use a hose connected to a faucet to get rid of the bulk of the mess.
 Don’t forget to do the wheels.

-The final finish depends on what you’re wanting … leave it as it is, or apply some sort of wax or polish, but that’s a basic clean for me.
+The final finish depends on what you’re wanting.
+You can leave it as it is or apply some sort of wax or polish, but that’s a basic clean for me.

 The Best Car Wash Soap